Jessica Hanlon | NCC | MHC-LP | ADHD-CCSP

 This type is the life of the party because they can’t sit still.

-(Imagine a toddler who just chugged an espresso.)
+(Imagine a toddler who just ate 3 cupcakes)

 Key Symptoms